a-type/redux-basic-modal/README.md

 ## Next steps

 * Testing!
+* Expose modules besides ES6...
+I'm new to publishing ES6 projects on NPM.
 * Allow passing arbitrary properties into a modal's state, then pass those properties to the modal component.
 * Allow defining a custom name for a modal instead of relying on displayName convention.
 * Find a way to include unobtrusive default styling.